intersystems/Samples-FHIRStarter/README.md

 2. Open the Terminal or command prompt window and change the directory to `FHIRStarterDemo`.

-3. Execute the Docker Build command by running the Docker Build command: `docker build -t irishealth-fhirstarter-demo:1.0 .`

-**Note:** the period at the end of the Docker Build command is **required**.
+3. Execute the Docker Build command by running the following command.
+Note that the period at the end is **required**.
+   `docker build -t irishealth-fhirstarter-demo:1.0 .`

-4. Execute the Docker Run command by running the Docker Run command: `docker run -d --hostname FHIRStarter -p 52773:52773 --init -v $PWD/ISC:/tmp/ISC --name FHIRStarter irishealth-fhirstarter-demo:1.0`.
+4. Execute the Docker Run command by running the following:
+   `docker run -d --hostname FHIRStarter -p 52773:52773 --init -v $PWD/ISC:/tmp/ISC --name FHIRStarter irishealth-fhirstarter-demo:1.0`

 ## Important notes